A Global Spiritual Community: For A Changing World

 "From two ranks among men power hath been seized: kings and ecclesiastics"

-and "placed in the hands of the people" Baha'u'llah
+and "placed in the hands of the people" –Baha'u'llah

-Bahá'u'lláh wrote to World Leaders between 1867 and roughly 1873, during His exile in Adrianople (Edirne), modern-day northwestern Turkey and continuing after His banishment to 'Akká, northern Israel, located at the edge of Haifa Bay on the Mediterranean Sea.
-In these recorded tablets, He proclaimed His station as a Messenger of God, warned of impending geopolitical shifts, and urged rulers to establish peace and justice.
+Bahá'u'lláh wrote to the most powerful rulers of the era, including Napoleon III, Tsar Alexander II, Kaiser Wilhelm I, Queen Victoria, and Pope Pius IX. between 1867 and roughly 1873, during His exile in Adrianople (Edirne), modern-day northwestern Turkey and continuing after His banishment to a prison in 'Akká, northern Israel, located at the edge of Haifa Bay on the Mediterranean Sea.
+Where the Center of the Baha'i Faith stands today.

-The decline of monarchies was but part of a deeper transformation—one foreseen by Bahá’u’lláh, in which power would no longer remain with kings and clergy, but would awaken within humanity itself.
+The decline of monarchies was but part of a deeper transformation, one foreseen by Bahá’u’lláh, in which power would no longer remain with kings and clergy, but would awaken within humanity itself.

-"Yet so it shall be; these fruitless strifes, these ruinous wars shall pass away, and the Most Great Peace shall come," Baha'u'llah
+"Yet so it shall be; these fruitless strifes, these ruinous wars shall pass away, and the Most Great Peace shall come," –Baha'u'llah

 We are moving from a stage of conflict and division to a new age of unity, maturity, justice and peace.

-“Be not dismayed if the world be in turmoil… The day is approaching when the light of unity will have so permeated the world that no man will dare to take up arms against another.”
-Baha'u'llah
+“Be not dismayed if the world be in turmoil… The day is approaching when the light of unity will have so permeated the world that no man will dare to take up arms against another.” –Baha'u'llah

 "The Great Being saith: Regard man (mankind) as a mine rich in gems of inestimable value.
 Education can, alone, cause it to reveal its treasures, and enable mankind to benefit therefrom.
 If any man were to meditate on that which the Scriptures, sent down from the heaven of God's holy Will, have revealed, he would readily recognize that their purpose is that all men (mankind) shall be regarded as one soul, so that the seal bearing the words 'The Kingdom shall be God's' may be stamped on every heart, and the light of Divine bounty of grace, and mercy may envelop all mankind." –Bahá'u'lláh